Diffusion Mean Estimation on the Diagonal of Product Manifolds: Background

+The diffusion mean \cite{hansen2021diffusion,hansen2021diffusiongeometric} was introduced as a geometric mean satisfying the probabilistic property of the Euclidean expected value, specifically as the starting point of a Brownian motion that is most likely given observed data.
+This results in the diffusion $t$-mean definition

-The diffusion-mean was introduced as a time-dependent mean value \cite{hansen2021diffusiongeometric, hansen2021diffusion}.
-Its definition allows for an interpretation of the diffusion-mean as an extension of the Fréchet mean due to Varadhan's result stating $\lim_{t \downarrow 0}-2 t \log p_t(x,y) = d(x,y)^2$ uniformly on compact sets disjoint from the cut-locus of either $x$ or $y$ \cite{hsu2002stochastic}.
-The \textit{weighted diffusion-$t$-mean} is then defined as
+where $p_t(\cdot, \cdot)$ denotes the transition density of a Brownian motion on $M$.
+Equivalently, $p_t$ denotes the solution to the heat equation $\partial u/ \partial t = \frac12 \Delta u$, where $\Delta$ denotes the Laplace-Beltrami operator associated with the Riemannian metric.
+The definition allows for an interpretation of the mean as an extension of the Fréchet mean due to Varadhan's result stating that $\lim_{t \to 0}-2 t \log p_t(x,y) = d(x,y)^2$ uniformly on compact sets disjoint from the cut-locus of either $x$ or $y$ \cite{hsu2002stochastic}.